DT-PBO: an Interpretable Tree-based Surrogate Model for Preferential Bayesian Optimization: Introduction

 \section{Introduction}

-Preferential Bayesian Optimization (PBO) is a sample-efficient approach for finding the maximum of an unknown function using only pairwise comparisons (PCs) \cite{PBO2017}.
-This setting occurs in decision-making tasks, where a decision-maker's (DM's) preferences are modeled via a latent utility function.
-To find the DM's most preferred solution, one needs to find the maximum of this utility function.
-This function cannot be accessed directly as it is difficult for a DM to assign absolute numerical ratings to instances \cite{zintgraf2018ordered}.
+Preference learning is commonly used in decision-making support, recommender systems, and LLM-tuning to model human preferences.
+Most preference learning methods assume that preferences can be modeled via a latent utility function.
+This function cannot be accessed directly as it is difficult for a Decision-Maker (DM) to assign numerical ratings to instances \cite{zintgraf2018ordered}.
 For example, why rate the taste of a slice of cake as $7$?
 Why not $8$?
-On the other hand, expressing preferences through pairwise comparisons (e.g., preferring chocolate cake over carrot cake) is cognitively much easier~\cite{larichev1992cognitive, GRECO2008416}.

-PBO's optimization loop, as shown in Figure~\ref{fig:PBO_process}, constructs a probabilistic surrogate model of the utility function, based on this probabilistic estimate an acquisition function identifies the most promising next PC to evaluate, performs the evaluation, and reconstructs the surrogate model based on the newly added data.
-First proposed by \citet{chu2005preference}, Gaussian Processes (GPs) have become the standard surrogate model.
-These models form a probabilistic estimate of the utility function via a kernel function measuring the similarity between points.
-Over the years, researchers have developed new acquisition functions (e.g., \citet{PBO2017, fauvel2021efficient, astudillo2023qeubodecisiontheoreticacquisitionfunction}) and new methods to infer the intractable posterior distribution to train GPs on PC data(e.g., \citet{Nielsen2015, siivola_preferential_2021, benavoli2021preferential, takeno2023towards}).
-To the best of our knowledge, alternative surrogate models, however, have not yet been explored.

-Addressing this is important because GPs have several practical limitations.
-First, GPs become difficult to interpret unless the kernel function is explicitly constrained to be additive over the input dimensions~\cite{plate1999accuracy}.
-Without such constraints, GPs behave as black box models, making it hard for DMs to understand why certain solutions are preferred, a critical issue in many real-world applications.
-Second, GPs struggle with handling qualitative data, especially when a qualitative factor contains many categories~\cite{Lin19102024}.
-Discrete data namely introduces discontinuities in the utility function, as the function values will now only change at discrete points.
-The most commonly used Radial Basis Function kernel and Matérn 2.5 kernels encode inherent smoothness assumptions (infinitely differentiable and twice differentiable, respectively)~\cite{williams2006gaussian} and are therefore incapable of modeling these discontinuities.
-Note that even without discrete data, the utility function can exhibit discontinuities \cite{gilboa2020consumption}.
+Expressing preferences through pairwise comparisons (PCs), like preferring chocolate cake over carrot cake, is cognitively much easier~\cite{larichev1992cognitive, GRECO2008416}.
+Preference learning aims to construct a complete model of the preferences.
+However, often one only wants to find the most preferred solution (e.g. in decision-support).
+In that case, one can use Preferential Bayesian Optimization (PBO), a subfield within preference learning.
+PBO is a sample-efficient approach to finding the maximum of an unknown function (i.e. latent utility function) from PCs \cite{PBO2017}.
+A literature review situating PBO within preference learning is provided in Appendix~\ref{appendix:related_work}.